Plus Eight Cannabis Friendly Yoga Classes In Colorado

 Ganja Guru Yoga – Denver

-Is another cannabis friendly yoga experience that offers classes through a private invitation platform.
+Is another cannabis-friendly yoga experience that offers classes through a private invitation platform.
 Ganja Guru works with all skill levels to provide a meaningful practice the way it has been done for centuries.
-The locations of the classes are private, but one can access their private class information by signing up on their website.
+The locations of the classes are private, so you might have to connect with them for class sign ups.

 Break the Stigma Fitness – Wheat Ridge